AvistoTelecom/kubebrowser/docs/getting-started.md

 ## Add a Kubeconfig

-Because Kubebrowser declares a new resource of kind `Kubeconfig`, adding a cluster to your catalog is as easy as creating a new ressource using `kubectl`.
+Because Kubebrowser declares a new resource of kind `Kubeconfig`, adding a cluster to your catalog is as easy as creating a new `Kubeconfig` ressource using `kubectl`.

-First, grab your current Kubeconfig using.
+First, grab your current Kubeconfig.

 ```sh
 kubectl config view --minify --raw > kubeconfig.yaml